-Why it seems so difficult to be happy?
+Why does it seem so difficult to be happy?
 Why are we constantly worrying about everything?
 Is there a way we can train our brains to worry less and be happier?

 An out-of-date brain in a modern world

 Why is that?
-We are functioning in a modern world with a brain that hasn’t developed as fast, a brain that is still trying to solve the problems our ancestors had, when those doesn’t exist anymore.
-In the past our brains had to be very alert to any possible threat, as around the corner there could be a lion or any other risk that could kill us.
+We are functioning in a modern world with a brain that hasn’t developed as fast, a brain that is still trying to solve the problems our ancestors had when those don’t exist anymore.
+In the past, our brains had to be very alert to any possible threat, as around the corner there could be a lion or any other risk that could kill us.
 Being constantly alert and seeking for trouble was useful because that would allow human beings to detect the danger and react quickly.